Amazon tops cloud expectations on strong AI demand, shares rise

 April 29 : Amazon.com on Wednesday reported cloud sales growth above Wall Street expectations, driven by strong enterprise spending as companies continue to devote tremendous resources to their artificial intelligence efforts.

+CEO Andy Jassy said the company was maintaining its target for $200 billion in AI investment this year, a relief to investors who have seen Big Tech relentlessly hike capital spending forecasts into the hundreds of billions in the rush to build out data-center capacity needed for AI workloads.
+Shares rose nearly 4 per cent in volatile after-hours action.

-Revenue at Amazon Web Services (AWS) jumped 28 per cent to $37.6 billion in the first quarter, compared with analysts' average estimate for a 25 per cent increase to $36.6 billion, according to LSEG.
+Revenue at Amazon Web Services (AWS) jumped 28 per cent to $37.6 billion in the first quarter, beating analysts' average estimate for a 25 per cent increase, according to LSEG.
 Net sales overall grew to $181.5 billion.

 Jassy struck an upbeat tone overall, praising cloud computing and chip deals as well as plans to expand the company's nascent satellite internet network.
 Those developments mean "that we're really unusually well positioned for the inflection that we're seeing and the type of growth that we're experiencing," he said.